Giants of Industry

 - Discounts on Apple products

 Facebook also offers employees the opportunity to play to their strengths, doing more of what they are good at.
-Employees are allowed to work on different projects, even moving into different roles within the company.
+Employees are allowed to work on different projects, even moving into different roles within the company if a project leads them there.
 This freedom of expression (within limits, of course) makes employees feel valued.
 Salaries are great, and Facebook also enjoys one of the highest retention rates within the industry.

 Working at Amazon as a computer engineer is a challenging but rewarding role.
 Not unlike other tech companies, the pace of technological development at Amazon is fast.
 Landing a job there is obviously hard – you must be exceptionally talented.
 So why does Amazon make it onto this list?